- Determine your Explore site and before/after school care options here.

 Special Education students

-All elementary and secondary courses are available to students with disabilities.
+- All elementary and secondary courses are available to students with disabilities.
 Parents should consult with their student's teacher prior to registration.
-Reasonable accomodations will be available, if required, to assist in regular Explore classes.
+Reasonable accommodations will be available, if required, to assist in regular Explore classes.

 English Language Learners